• Skip to primary navigation

 • Follow the same instructions for firm tofu.

-What to Serve Kung Pao with:
+What to Serve Kung Pao Paneer with:

 I like to serve it with plain rice or just eat it as is.
-Plain small grain rice and kung pao make a great combination.
+Plain small-grain rice and kung pao make a great combination.

 More Paneer Recipes you will Love